AbdulhameedSk/Guruji-Astro-Backend-Assignment/README.md

 ## Disclaimer

-You should signup in the quiz app in /users/signup with username and password and then you get token that token used as authentication in all the endpoints of quiz.
+You should signup in the quiz app in /users/signup with username and password and then you get token that token used as authentication(The token is Bearer token) in all the endpoints of quiz.

 ## Functionalities